Dear Body of Christ,

 And then there’s, you know, Wikipedia (the encyclopedia anybody can edit), and all sorts of people out there that can say anything they want from their own lens or own perspective rather than God’s.

 But the problem is, just because somebody believes something, or writes about it, doesn’t make it true.
 We have GOT to understand this if we’re to stand against the wiles of the devil.

 There’s only one truth, and His name is Jesus Christ, the Word of God incarnate, whose written Word, the Bible, is inerrant and infallible.

 So back to this thing about spiritual abuse.

 Apparently somebody, somewhere, wrote a book.
 And some people, somewhere, have gotten on this bandwagon about spiritual abuse.
 And all of a sudden, spiritual abuse is the new buzzword.

 Now, I’m not saying that spiritual abuse isn’t possible.

-David Koresh was a seducer and an abuser, for sure.
-And I definitely believe that there may be any number of cults out there who are, in fact, abusing their people.
+It is possible, and I’ve actually been through it.
+And I definitely believe that there may be any number of churches or even cults out there who are, in fact, abusing their people.
 I hate that, and the people involved need to leave or be rescued.
 Yes.
 Absolutely.